acassen/keepalived/www/docs/articles/vrrp-hmac-authentication.md

 Keepalived logs and counts each authentication outcome per instance, rate limited, so you can watch the migration and spot trouble.
 A missing trailer is informational in permissive mode and means a node is not signing once you enforce.
-An invalid MAC points at a key mismatch or a forgery attempt.
-A stale trailer is reported apart from an invalid MAC, so you can tell clock drift from an attack, and a clock skew warning fires on accepted adverts once the skew passes half the window, which is the early signal to fix NTP before adverts start failing.
+An invalid HMAC points at a key mismatch or a forgery attempt.
+A stale trailer is reported apart from an invalid HMAC, so you can tell clock drift from an attack, and a clock skew warning fires on accepted adverts once the skew passes half the window, which is the early signal to fix NTP before adverts start failing.